icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 ### [Antigen](https://github.com/zsh-users/antigen)

-这些插件中的大多数都可以通过将 `antigen bundle githubuser/reponame` 添加到您的 .zshrc 文件中来安装.
-Antigen 将在您下次启动 `zsh` 时自动为您处理克隆插件. 您还可以使用“antigen bundle githubuser/reponame”将该插件添加到正在运行的 ZSH 中进行测试，然后再将其添加到您的“.zshrc”中.
+Most of these plugins can be installed by adding `antigen bundle githubuser/reponame` to your .zshrc file.
+Antigen will handle cloning the plugin for you automatically the next time you start `zsh`.
+You can also add the plugin to a running ZSH with `antigen bundle githubuser/reponame` for testing before adding it to your `.zshrc`.

 ### [dotzsh](https://github.com/dotphiles/dotzsh)